 7. Your Customer Is Having A Hard Time Articulating Their Issue Or Question

 BASIC SERVICE: Assure them that you understand what they are trying to say and respond appropriately.

 EXCEEDING EXPECTATIONS: Ask questions to make sure you understand correctly and aren’t wasting their time, as well as help guide the customer toward the wording they are looking for.

 It’s almost definite your agents know your business better than your customers.
 Make sure they are leveraging their internal knowledge to help guide people to the best solutions.
 Asking questions and explaining things in different words can really clear up customer confusion, as well as give them the vocabulary to say what they need to.

 8. Your Customer Is Angered By A Recent Customer Service Experience

 BASIC SERVICE: Apologize, reiterate the company goals, and provide information for direct follow-up.

-EXCEEDING EXPECTATIONS: : Send a freebie or complimentary offering as an apology and re-establish trust to the absolute best of your ability.
+EXCEEDING EXPECTATIONS: Send a freebie or complementary offering as an apology and re-establish trust to the absolute best of your ability.